 Explore the Spanish Waterfalls

-So when that’s all sorted it’s time to hit the road, and your first destination should be Girona up the coast from Barcelona.
+So when that’s all sorted it’s time to hit the road, and your first destination should be Girona, in Costa Brava and up the coast from Barcelona.
 Nearby you’ll find the spectacular 100m high Salt de Sallent waterfall and you can climb even higher for an aerial view.

 Next, head for the Parc del Laberint d’Horta in Barcelona.
 Designed in 1792, it’s the city’s oldest garden and covers 135 acres with mazes, secret corners, and unspoiled woodland to create an oasis of calm.